-Many health care providers require a criminal background check prior to employment.
-Students will be required to submit to a criminal background check prior to acceptance into the program.
+Many health care providers require a criminal background check and drug testing prior to employment.
+Students will be required to submit to a criminal background check and drug testing prior to acceptance into the program.

 Required Program of Study for Practical and Associate Degree in Nursing (2 years)